sani-coop/edx-documentation/en_us/shared/exercises_tools/multiple_choice.rst

   <problem>
   <multiplechoiceresponse>
     <label="Which of the following is an example of a vegetable?"</label>
+    <description>You can select only one option.</description>
     <choicegroup type="MultipleChoice">
        <choice correct="false">apple
-         <choicehint>An apple is the fertilized
+         <choicehint>An apple is the fertilized ovary that comes from an apple
-          ovary that comes from an apple tree and contains seeds classifying it as a fruit.
+          tree and contains seeds classifying it as a fruit.
          </choicehint>
        </choice>
        <choice correct="false">pumpkin
-        <choicehint>A pumpkin is the fertilized
+        <choicehint>A pumpkin is the fertilized ovary of a squash plant
-          ovary of a squash plant and contains seeds classifying it as a fruit.
+          and contains seeds classifying it as a fruit.
         </choicehint>
       </choice>
       <choice correct="true">potato